PaulRBerg/prb-math/README.md

 - Operates with signed and unsigned denary fixed-point numbers, with 18 trailing decimals
 - Offers advanced math functions like logarithms, exponentials, powers and square roots
-- Provides type safety via user defined value types
+- Provides type safety via user-defined value types
 - Gas efficient, but still user-friendly
 - Ergonomic developer experience thanks to using free functions instead of libraries
 - Bakes in overflow-safe multiplication and division